The Best Playgrounds in Queens

-Although every pocket and corner of Queens has a neighborhood playground (we frequent Playground Thirty-Five multiple times a week), we’ve taken the time to scout the cream of the crop for NYC kids.
+Although every pocket and corner of Queens has a neighborhood playground, we’ve taken the time to scout the cream of the crop for NYC kids.
 Whether you're visiting from another borough or just want to explore a new-to-you-neighborhood, here are 11 of our favorite romping spots in Queens, from Astoria to the Rockaways.
-These parks offer clean, safe equipment with innovative and fun details that go beyond the metallic jungle gyms of the past, like rope spider webs, kid-sized Ferris wheels, and super cool sprinklers.
+These parks offer clean, safe equipment with innovative and fun details that go beyond the jungle gyms of the past, like rope spider webs, kid-sized Ferris wheels, and super cool sprinklers.